Asset Display Components

 }

 NFT images from IPFS sources may load slowly or fail due to gateway availability.
-The component implements automatic IPFS-to-HTTP gateway conversion, but developers should consider implementing their own IPFS infrastructure for production applications.
+IPFS URIs should be converted to HTTP(S) gateway URLs in the data layer before being passed into these display components.
+For production applications, developers should consider implementing their own IPFS infrastructure or dedicated gateway for greater reliability.

 AssetsGrid Component